Legal Guide

 Ground Rent and the Sale

 Ground rent looks like a small annual cost; it can have a disproportionate effect on a flat sale.
-The reason is concentrated in two places.
-First, mortgage lenders apply ground rent criteria when deciding whether to lend; a flat that fails the lender's criteria has a narrower buyer pool, which usually means a lower achievable price.
-Second, ground rent terms can interact with older legislation in ways that make a flat technically unmortgageable even where the current amount looks modest.
+The main reason is mortgage lending: many lenders set their own ground rent limits, and a flat that falls outside them has a narrower buyer pool, which usually means a lower achievable price.
+The terms that cause trouble are a high starting figure and, more often, clauses that escalate the rent over the life of the lease.

 This guide covers each of these in detail, with the typical fix routes and the recent legislation.
 The honest message: a flat with a problematic ground rent clause is still saleable, but the path is narrower and the price impact can be material.
 Knowing the exact terms of your ground rent (current amount, review pattern, escalation clauses) is the starting point for any decision.